bvskp-projects/YoloGraph/README.md

 ## Setup

+- Create an environment with python version 3.10
-- Install yamlu (in requirements.txt)
+- Install packages in requirements.txt
 - Run yolog

 ```sh